okholod/data-science-ml/ds-capstone/report.md

     * Neighborhoods with mix of Cafe and Coffee Shop venues are located in the city center and along the metro lines.
     * Neighborhoods where most of the venues are Cafes located in residential areas, we can see more even distribution in this case.
     * Neighborhoods where Coffee Shops make up the majority of the venues are located near the transport and shopping hubs.
-    * Several neighborhoods located in industrial sub-areas almost don't have venues coffee-related venues.
+    * Several neighborhoods located in industrial sub-areas almost don't have coffee-related venues.

 As result of the analysis we may formulate the following recommendations on choosing location for a coffee shop:
 *